immunochomik/FooDoo/README.md

 # FooDoo
-Is a cross between a todo app and an effort tracker, It should be easy to note what exactly I was doing whole day, And these notes should have categories so summaries of categories can be presented, eg in last month I have spent 43h on bugs, 12 on opps tasks, 60 developing features, I was working 30% of time on project A and 70% project B etc.
+Is a cross between a todo app and an effort tracker, It should be easy to note what exactly I was doing whole day, And these notes should have categories so summaries of categories can be presented, eg in last month I have spent 43h on bugs, 12 on opps tasks, 60 developing features, I was working 30% of time on project A and 70% project B, Unplanned work took 26% of time, etc.

 It is in browser app without any backend, well I will need to add some backend when FooDoo will be used for tracking team efforts.